m1is/TokenUnprotector/README.md

 Most of the code is from the Katana project: https://github.com/c4net/katanaproject

-The machine MachineKey class is from here: https://github.com/dmarlow/BearerTokenBridge
+The MachineKey class is from here: https://github.com/dmarlow/BearerTokenBridge

 For more information see this post: https://stackoverflow.com/questions/46546254/using-machine-keys-for-idataprotector-asp-net-core